Cadillac CUE Hard Reset Not Working? Here's What You Do

 How To Reset The Cadillac CUE Infotainment System

 You don’t need to dig through your junk drawer for a needle or a bobby pin.
-Resetting a Cadillac CUE infotainment system doesn’t involve pressing a tiny button.
+Resetting a Cadillac CUE Screen infotainment system doesn’t involve pressing a tiny button.
 The process is different (and pretty strange), but trust us.
 It works in most cases.

 Here’s how you can perform a hard reset on your Cadillac’s CUE infotainment system: